CADmium-Co/CADmium/README.md

   - [ ] Configure key and mouse bindings
   - [ ] Save your settings in localStorage
   - [ ] Export/import user settings as json files
+- [ ] Units
+  - [ ] Allow Projects to be saved in Imperial units as well as Metric (Specified as System?)
+  - [ ] Allow Projects to specify preferred units within that System, like [m, cm, mm], or [in, ft] (Specified as Units)
+  - [ ] Allow Users to override the display units locally, without it affecting the Project file
 - [ ] Electron or Tauri App so you can run local-only
   - [ ] Demonstrate associating .cadmium files with this app so they open on double-click from file explorer
+- [ ] Holes
+  - [ ] A dedicated history feature for punching holes at standard sizes [M4 tight clearance, 1/4-20 loose clearance, M5 Tap Drill]

 ## Features to Make Money